Leverkusen: Sports

 The city is home of the football team Bayer Leverkusen, who won its first Bundesliga title in the 2023–24 season.
 It is also home of the basketball team Bayer Giants Leverkusen, which is the German record holder of national basketball championships.
 As of 2019, the team plays in the German ProA league and plays its home games in the Ostermann-Arena.

 The Ostermann-Arena, previously known as Wilhelm Dopatka Halle and Smidt-Arena, was one of the host arenas for the FIBA EuroBasket 1985 (the official European Basketball Championship).

 Transport

+There is no single central train station in Leverkusen.
+The Cologne-Düsseldorf railway and Cologne-Wuppertal railway traverse the city in north-south direction with several stations on each, most importantly Leverkusen Mitte station in Wiesdorf on the former and Opladen station in Opladen on the latter.
+Opladen also formerly held importance as the location of a railyard.
+Stations on both lines are served by regional trains.
+The line to Düsseldorf is also served by the Rhine-Ruhr S-Bahn and the Rhine-Ruhr Express.

+Motorways A1 and A3 meet at the Kreuz Leverkusen, one of Germany's major highway crossings.
+It's located in the heart of the city (unusual for German cities, where highways usually bypass the centres) and is the northeastern corner of the Cologne Beltway.

-The nearest airports to the city are Cologne Bonn Airport, located 63 km south and Düsseldorf Airport, located 41 km north west of Leverkusen.
+The nearest airports to the city are Cologne Bonn Airport, located 22 km south, and Düsseldorf Airport, located 40 km northwest of Leverkusen.